Anglophone Crisis: 2022

-On July 31, Cameroonian forces initiated a three-day, multi-front attack on the ADF in the Batibo district.
+On 31 July, Cameroonian forces initiated a three-day, multi-front attack on the ADF in the Batibo district.
 Two separatist fighters known as "Colonel John" and "General Rasta" including 15 other ADF fighters were killed by the Cameroonian forces in Bambui, and another 18 were said to have been captured.
 The Cameroonian Army said that eleven of its forces were injured during the operation, while the ADF claimed to have killed "at least two dozen" soldiers.
 Local eyewitnesses reported losses on both sides, as well as civilian deaths.
 The ADF confirmed the death of eleven of their men, and said that they had cancelled an offensive in Bamenda involving 300 fighters due to the losses.
 In Bwabwa, six civilians were abducted by separatists.

-On August 28, multiple separatist attacks occurred in at least three different localities across the Anglophone regions.
+On 28 August, multiple separatist attacks occurred in at least three different localities across the Anglophone regions.
 Three soldiers were killed and many others injured in an IED ambush led by Seven Karta in Bafut.
-In Ngokuv, unknown casualies after the Bui Unity Warriors fired a rocket at an armored car.
+In Ngokuv, unknown casualties after the Bui Unity Warriors fired a rocket at an armored car.
 In Eyumodjock, a gendarmerie brigade was attacked by separatists; the gendarmes escaped before the attack occurred.